0xSpaceShard/starknet-devnet/website/docs/blocks.md

 If you start Devnet with the `--blocks-on-demand` CLI option, you will enable the possibility to store more than one transaction in the pending block (targetable via block tag `"pending"`).

-Once you've added the desired transactions into the pending block, you can send a `POST` request to `/create_block`.
+Once you've added the desired transactions into the pending block, you can send a `POST` request to `/create_block` or `JSON-RPC` request with method name `devnet_createBlock`.
 This will convert the pending block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
 All subsequent transactions will be stored in a new pending block.

 In case of demanding block creation with no pending transactions, a new empty block will be generated.